SRobver/Building-Smart-Contracts-in-Rust-with-Arbitrum-Stylus/README.md

 ## 🧩 Step 4: Implement the ERC-721 NFT Contract

-We'll split the contract into two modules for modularity:
+We'll build a complete, production-ready ERC-721 NFT contract implementation in Rust.
+This section covers the step-by-step development process, from basic structure to advanced features.
+Our approach uses modular design with separation of concerns for maintainability and reusability.

+The ERC-721 standard defines the interface for non-fungible tokens on Ethereum.
+Each token is unique and indivisible, perfect for representing digital collectibles, artwork, or any asset that requires uniqueness verification.
+We'll implement core methods like minting, transferring, and approving tokens, while leveraging Rust's type safety to prevent common blockchain vulnerabilities.

+**Architecture Overview:**

-- `erc721.rs`: Generic ERC-721 logic (ownership, transfers, approvals)
+- `erc721.rs`: Generic ERC-721 logic (ownership tracking, transfers, approvals) - reusable across different NFT contracts
-- `lib.rs`: CandyNFT-specific configuration and entrypoint
+- `lib.rs`: DemoNFT-specific configuration and entrypoint - contract customization

-Rust's type safety prevents bugs (e.g., unauthorized transfers), and Stylus SDK ensures EVM compatibility.
+- Separation of business logic from contract specifics for better code organization

 ### 🔹 src/erc721.rs: Generic ERC-721 Engine